hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 **Subsetting the Parameters**

-Clients may request a response that includes only a subset of the parameters in a dataset.
-When creating a header for a subset of parameters (via the `info` endpoint), or a data stream for a subset of parameters (via the `data` endpoint, described next), the logic on the server is the same in terms of what dataset parameters are included in the response.
+Clients may request a response that includes only a subset of the parameters), or a data stream for a subset of parameters (via the `data` endpoint, described next), the logic on the server is the same in terms of what dataset parameters are included in the response.
 The primary time parameter (always required to be the first parameter in the list) is always included, even if not requested.
 These examples clarify the way a server must respond to various types of dataset parameter subsetting requests:

 -   **request:** do not ask for any specific parameters (i.e., there is no request parameter called ‘parameters’);